ishan-backend/java-concurrency/src/synchronization/README.md

      * Collection Blocking Queue implementation inside MyBlockingQueue
      * Also, explore ConcurrentHashmap - thread safe
      * WRITE DATA STRUCTURES THAT ARE THREAD SAFE, CLIENTS SHOULD BE ABLE TO RELY ON YOUR DS.
+  5. Futures:
+     * Till now, Runnable interface has run() method that contains some logic but does not return anything
+     * If from main thread, launch another thread, no way that thread returns you some value to main thread
+     * The async task should return you some value
+       * Until some shared variable is kept
+       * Main routine must continous poll to check that value, and identify change from async task
+       * This is tedious
+     * So here comes futures
+     * Class that implements Runnable interface has one more method get() method will contain logic for blocking and returning when task is over
+     * Just like Runnable interface, you have Callable interface which returns generic type, has a call() method just like run()
+     * There is an in built synchronizer called FutureTask<> Class (actually a supertype runnable since it implements RunnableFuture which extends Runnable)
+     * FutureTask has a constructor which you can inject Callable